"... he that breaks a thing to find out what it is

 Second photograph, female.
 Near Sheffield, western Jamaica.

-Whip spiders, probably Charinides sp, male and female.
+Whip spiders, Phrynus alejandroi.
 Guanica State Forest, south-western Puerto Rico.

-Whip spider, probably Charinides sp.
+Whip spider, probably Phrynus sp.
 Culebra Island, off eastern Puerto Rico.

 (Photograph courtesy of Mr. Mel Jose Rivera).

-Members of the similar order Uropigi have, additionally, a long and whip-like appendage on the tip of their segmented abdomens.
-These, the true whipscorpions, or vinegarones, eject a foul-smelling fluid when they feel threatened.
+Members of the similar order Thelyphonidae have, additionally, a long and whip-like appendage on the tip of their segmented abdomens.
+These, the true whipscorpions or vinegaroons, eject a foul-smelling fluid when they feel threatened.
 In some species, this substance is composed partially of acetic acid, and has an odor like that of vinegar, hence their common name.
 Like amblipigids, they have their pedipalps modified as hunting weapons to grab and hold their prey.
+These creatures lack venon-producing glands and are harmless to humans.
+Some can still deliver a painful pinch with their strong pedipalps if they are harmed.

 These animals are sometimes called "vinegaroons", for their defense mechanism of squirting